Chapter 14 BWV 146 Wir müssen durch viel Trübsal

 This cantata assumes some significance in retrospect since it is the first one Bach presented after his ′sabbatical′ of February, March and much of April 1726.
 Following C 72 he had performed cantatas by a relative Johan Ludwig Bach (Wolff p 282) and in the intervening period of almost three months apparently produced no new ones himself.
 Perhaps he was ′resting′ but it is equally likely that he was planning ahead for the future requirements of the Leipzig churches and working on the St Matthew Passion.

-Additionally, the organ makes its entrance as a virtuoso soloist rather than, as previously, a more modest member of the continuo group.
+Additionally, the organ makes a strong impact as a virtuoso soloist rather than, as previously, a more modest member of the continuo group.

-Why Bach chose to resurrect a previously composed movement rather than produce a new one cannot be explained.
+Why Bach chose to resurrect a pre-composed concerto movement rather than produce a new instrumental piece is unclear.
 Either he was heavily involved in the composition of the St. Matthew Passion or, as with the opening movement of C 110 (chapter 6), he may have felt that the perfect work for his current purposes already existed and there was no reason to create another.
 Interestingly, both of the earlier extant works composed for this day begin impressively.
 C 12 (vol 1, chapter 52) commences with an oboe sinfonia of searing beauty followed by the movement which was later to become the Crucifixus of the Bm Mass.
 C 103 (vol 2, chapter 45) boasts one of the most explosive opening choruses of the cycle.
-In scale and dramatic force the first movement of the Dm keyboard concerto more than matches the cantatas which preceded it.
+In both scale and dramatic force the first movement of the Dm keyboard concerto more than matches the cantatas which preceded it.

 However, the general structure of the movement and most of the figuration was unaltered.
 It remains one of the most focussed of Bach′s extended movements, developed with great economy from a mere six bars of ritornello melody, initially stated without harmony.
 The dramatic power of the lengthy cadenza is, if anything, intensified when played on organ rather than harpsichord.